Ankitanvesh/Chat-Room/README.md

 # Chat-Room
-A chat box to learn Web Sockets
+A chat Room to learn Web Sockets